Is Your Knee Brace Dirty? Here’s How To Clean It

 Air dry: After washing and rinsing, allow the knee brace to air dry.
 Follow the instructions in the previous response on how to properly dry a knee brace.

-Disassemble if necessary: If your knee brace has removable straps or pads, check the manufacturer’s instructions for how to safely remove and clean these components.
+Disassemble if necessary: If your knee brace has removable straps or pads, follow the manufacturer’s instructions for safely removing and cleaning these components.
 It’s often best to wash them separately from the main brace.

-Avoid machine washing: Avoid machine washing your knee brace unless the manufacturer explicitly states that it’s safe to do so.
+Avoid machine washing: Do not machine wash your knee brace unless the manufacturer explicitly states it’s safe.
 Machine washing can cause undue stress on the brace’s materials and straps, potentially compromising its integrity.

-Odor control: If your knee brace has developed an odor, you can use baking soda to help neutralize the smell.
+Odor control: If your knee brace has developed an odor, use baking soda to neutralize it.
 Sprinkle a small amount of baking soda inside the brace, let it sit for a while, and then shake or wipe out any excess powder.

 How Long Should You Wear A Knee Brace?